How To Use And Configure WordPress Widgets – Part 2

 http://www.yourdomain.com/images/supportbutton.jpg

-For visitors to go to the contact page when they click on the help button, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will link your button graphic to this URL in Step 3
+In order for visitors to be taken to your contact page when the help button is clicked, you must either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will link the button graphic to this URL in Step 3

 Don’t worry … this sounds a lot more technical than it is.
-In simple terms, you just need to create the instructions linking the button image to your contact page/helpdesk.
+Basically, we just need to create the instructions linking your button image to your contact page/helpdesk.

-Your instructions can be typed into a plain text editor and should look something like this …
+Your instructions can be typed into a plain text file and will look something like this …

 • Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.